Page Contents

 Selling the house occupied by a sibling who lived rent-free in the home and refused to leave presented challenges.
 As one might imagine, it did not take long before the sibling living in the home became the bad guy.

-The situation escalated to more than a siblings squabble.
+The situation escalated to more than a sibling squabble.
 The successor trustee needed to sell the home.
 He did not have the personal finances to make the mortgage payment or pay taxes and insurance.

 What is the purpose of a trust?